Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Now we move on to the main result.

-Combined with the proposition of a previous post ("Splitting points in two," 2017-11-02) and Theorem A.9.3 of Lurie, it follows that $A$-constructible sheaves on $X$ are equivalent to functors of $A$-exit paths on $X$ to the category $\mathcal S$ of spaces.
-A previously given construction (in "Exit paths, part 2," 2017-09-28) gives such a functor, indicating that there exists an $A$-constructible sheaf on $X$.
+Combined with the proposition of a previous post ("Splitting points in two," 2017-11-02) and Theorem A.9.3 of Lurie, it follows that A-constructible sheaves on X are equivalent to functors of A-exit paths on X to the category S of spaces.
+A previously given construction (in "Exit paths, part 2," 2017-09-28) gives such a functor, indicating that there exists an A-constructible sheaf on X.

 References: Lurie (Higher Algebra, Appendix A), nLab (article "Embedding of topological spaces")